I know so little about what’s going on inside my body except for what the doctors tell me.

-The news is constantly reporting on the health benefits or dangers of coffee, wine, salt, what kind of diet you should be on, but the truth is, that's terrible advice to pay attention to because that kind of information should be personalized to the individual based on their DNA and their lifestyle.
+The news is constantly reporting on the health benefits or dangers of coffee, wine, salt, what kind of diet you should be on, and whatever other clickbait they can use.
+The truth is, that’s terrible advice to pay attention to because that kind of information should be personalized to the individual based on their DNA and their lifestyle.

 I track all of my food using the app Lose It! and separately it suggested that when I drink coffee I consume less calories.